intranda/goobi-workflow-plugins-gitbook/en/goobi-plugin-step-heris.md

 ---
 description: >-
-  This Step Plugin for Goobi workflow automatically requests specific monument information from an internal Vocabulary data source to map these fields into the METS file.
-It was developed for the Federal Office for the Protection of Monuments in Austria.
+  This step plugin retrieves monument information from a vocabulary database in order to update it in the METS file.
+It was developed for the Federal Monuments Office in Austria.
 ---

 # Heris data import